d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word2vec.md

 \end{aligned}
 $$

-Its computation obtains the conditional probability for all the words in the dictionary given the center word $w_c$.
-We then use the same method to obtain the gradients for other word vectors.
+Note that this calculation requires the conditional probabilities of all words in the dictionary with $w_c$ as the center word.
+The gradients for the other word vectors can be obtained in the same way.

+After training, for any word with index $i$ in the dictionary, we obtain both word vectors
+$\mathbf{v}_i$ (as the center word) and $\mathbf{u}_i$ (as the context word).
-After the training, for any word in the dictionary with index $i$, we are going to get its two word vector sets $\mathbf{v}_i$ and $\mathbf{u}_i$.
-In applications of natural language processing, the center word vector in the skip-gram model is generally used as the representation vector of a word.
+In natural language processing applications, the center word vectors of the skip-gram model are typically used as the word representations.

 ## The Continuous Bag of Words (CBOW) Model